Arrested: February 12, 1986

 - Petition for Executive Clemency filed

-- Federal Lawsuit against the Parole Commission & the Bureau of Prisons filed
+- Federal Lawsuit against the Parole Commission & the Bureau of Prisons filed in CA

 - Petition for Compassionate release filed with the Bureau of Prisons and Sentencing Judge